appwrite/sdk-for-python/README.md

 ```

 ### Error Handling
-The Appwrite Python SDK raises `AppwriteException` object with `message`, `code` and `response` properties.
-You can handle any errors by catching `AppwriteException` and present the `message` to the user or handle it yourself based on the provided error information.
+The Appwrite Python SDK raises `AppwriteException` object with `message`, `code`, and `response` properties.
+You can handle any errors by catching `AppwriteException` and presenting the `message` to the user or handling it yourself based on the provided error information.
 Below is an example.

 ```python
 users = Users(client)